Sophia Amoruso: eBay store

-Amoruso began her business working out of her bedroom.
-In 2006, her eBay store Nasty Gal Vintage grew considerably, turning into a 1 million dollar yearly revenue business after 6 years and continuing to grow.
-Amoruso claims to have been banned from eBay in 2008 for posting hyperlinks in feedback to customers.
-Following this, she launched Nasty Gal as its own retail website, continuing to grow the business as a stand-alone online store.
-She has previously stated that she left voluntarily because of the rules preventing sellers from leaving negative feedback for customers.
-Amoruso was also accused of artificially inflating bids, which she has denied.
+She began the business from her bedroom, and by 2006, Nasty Gal Vintage had grown significantly.
+After six years, it generated about $1 million in annual revenue.
+In 2008, Amoruso was banned from eBay for including hyperlinks in customer feedback.
+She later launched Nasty Gal as a standalone online retail website.
+Amoruso has said she chose to leave eBay due to policies that prevented sellers from leaving negative feedback for buyers.
+She was also accused of artificially increasing bids, a claim she has denied.

 Nasty Gal

 Nasty Gal developed an online following of young women on social media.
 It quickly grew with revenues increasing from $223,000 in 2008 to almost $23 million in 2011.
 At the peak of Nasty Gal, it was pulling in 100 million in annual sales, with over 200 employees.
 The New York Times has called her "a Cinderella of tech".
 In 2013, Inc. Magazine named her to its 30 under 30 list.
 Also, in 2013, Business Insider named Sophia Amoruso one of the sexiest CEOs alive.

 In 2014, Amoruso's autobiography #GIRLBOSS was published by Portfolio, a Penguin imprint that specializes in books about business.
 In 2016, it was announced that Netflix would be adapting her autobiography into a television series called Girlboss.
 Amoruso confirms most of the show was accurate to her life.
 It was cancelled after one season, as it got a sour response from viewers, saying it was a call to millennial narcissists.

 In an interview with Dan Schawbel of Forbes, Amoruso admitted that she was unprepared for the demands of being a CEO, having had no previous leadership experience, and advised that people seeking to launch a business first gain managerial experience at established companies.

 On January 12, 2015, Amoruso announced she was stepping down as CEO of Nasty Gal, knowing the company could not continue under the current leadership.
 In November 2016, the company was reported to be filing for Chapter 11 bankruptcy protection, with Amoruso resigning as executive chairwoman.
 The reason for this bankruptcy can be pointed to leadership changes, a "toxic work culture", and poor communication, among other faults.
-February 2017, Boohoo Group purchased Nasty Gal for $20 million, with Nasty Gal remaining in Los Angeles and continuing to produce apparel, shoes, and accessories under its own brand.
+In February 2017, the Boohoo Group purchased Nasty Gal for $20 million, with Nasty Gal remaining in Los Angeles and continuing to produce apparel, shoes, and accessories under its own brand.